 Mark Nogaki is Sr. Vice President, Sales for Econolite, responsible for the Company’s worldwide sales organization.
 His proven track record in building and leading customer-focused sales organizations in different technology-based industries is vital in helping Econolite identify and realize key business development objectives, and meet the needs of its transportation agency customers.

 Prior to joining Econolite, he has served in different executive and senior management capacities, including being the managing partner and co-owner of an analytics consulting firm, as well as heading up sales, product management, and marketing in the software, financial services, and electronics industries.
 These experiences were gained in companies ranging from early-stage start-ups to multinational corporations.

 Mr. Nogaki holds a Bachelor of Science degree in Electrical Engineering and a Masters of Business Administration degree, both from the University of Southern California (Los Angeles, CA).Dismiss

-Wayne Hagewood is Econolite’s Vice President of Operations responsible for the Company’s manufacturing operations, supply chain, quality assurance, and facilities management programs.
+Wayne Hagewood is Econolite’s Sr. Vice President, Operations responsible for the Company’s manufacturing operations, supply chain, quality assurance, and facilities management programs.
 Mr. Hagewood has more than 40 years of management and leadership experience in large scale global operations in a wide range of industries, including traffic management, electronic control, irrigation, petroleum and HVAC industries.
 His particular expertise is in streamlining and integrating global company operations with other organizational programs such as lean enterprise and operational excellence, International Standards Organization (ISO), and information technology.